 The Vanguard are one of only two factions whose basic trooper can go into overwatch.
 When that unit, a squad of armored dudes with machine guns, runs up to a piece of cover marked by a shield symbol and hunkers down, it feels like a little game of XCOM is happening on an alien world.

-Among all the oddity of Planetfall, the Vanguard are an island of familiarity.
+In the oddity of Planetfall, the Vanguard are an island of familiarity.
 "There's a bit of a trope that you make the faction that plays the most straightforward, make them look the most familiar," Sas says.

 They're viewpoint characters, the ones you play in the tutorial.
 An expeditionary force made up of society's dropouts who were sent to the frontier in sub-light ships to set up a hyperspace portal, they come out of cryosleep and return home 200 years later to find the Star Union they worked for gone.
 Then they see all the strange things humankind has transformed into while they were gone and say, "What the hell happened to you?"